ibm-cloud-docs/vsrx/os-reload.md

 10. Verify that all details in the **New Configuration** section are correct.
 Click **Next** to advance to the Confirm window.
 11. Click **Confirm OS Reload** to confirm and initiate the OS Reload.
 Or click **Cancel** to cancel the action.

+After you initiate an OS Reload, monitor the pending transactions for any errors.
+If you encounter an error, click the error document link and attempt to resolve it by using the provided steps.
+If the issue persists, contact [IBM support](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.
+For details on vSRX readiness errors and warnings, see [Understanding readiness errors and warnings](/docs/vsrx?topic=vsrx-readiness-errors).
+{: note}

 ## vSRX version mismatches
 {: #vsrx-version-mismatches}

 A {{site.data.keyword.vsrx_full}} cluster must have the same vSRX version on each node to fully support the High Availability feature.
-If a cluster has mismatched vSRX versions, then you must reload the OS of the node with the older version (by using the procedure in this topic) so that both nodes are at the same version level.
+If a cluster has mismatched vSRX versions, reload the OS of the node with the older version by following the previous steps so that both nodes are at the same version level.

 A version mismatch applies to both minor release mismatches and major release mismatches.
 {: note}